 Super Mario RPG: Legend of the Seven Stars

-Smithy, himself.
-Imagine a cyborg-bearded-giant-king-thing, with More teeth than the Osmond Family, and a couple of replaceable heads, each just as creepy as the original.
+- Smithy, himself.
+Imagine a cyborg-bearded-giant-king-mechanical being, with More teeth than the Osmond Family, and a couple of replaceable heads, each just as creepy as the original.

 Partners in Time

 - The Shroobs.
 They are basically evil mushrooms that invade the Mushroom Kingdom because their home planet is a barren wasteland.
 They reduce the Mushroom Kingdom to rubble, and take it over.
 Then, they begin taking the population and turning them into FUEL FOR THEIR UFOS!?
 WHAT THE HELL NINTENDO!?!